mraible/mongock-docs/site/v5/testing/testing.md

 ## Integration test with Standalone Runner
-In this case it requires much less help to develop integration tests, as the Standalone runner provides more control over the process.

-You just need to ensure that the same Mongock runner instance is not executed multiple times and the connectionDriver is not reused.
-The easiest way to achieve this is by re-creating the connectionDriver and re-building(and executing) the Mongock runner again in every test execution.
-This can be done by injecting the Mongock builder to your test class and override the connection driver.
+The standalone runner provides more control over the process, allowing you to implement integration tests without the need of additional support.

+You just need to take into account the following

+1. Mongock Runner cannot be execute multiple times, so you need to build a new runner instance and execute it in every test execution.

+2. ConnectionDriver cannot be reused, meaning you need to create a new ConnectionDriver instance in every test execution and provide it to the Mongock builder

+3. If you are sharing the same database for multiple tests, make sure you clean the database, in case you want to start fresh each test case.